-Where Y{Ii} (or respectively Y{0i}) is the final exam score in the discipline in question if there is an increase in literacy test scores (or in absence of any increase, respectively).
+Where $Y{Ii}$ (or respectively $Y{0i}$ ) is the final exam score in the discipline in question if there is an increase in literacy test scores (or in absence of any increase, respectively).
 However, the treatment - increasing literacy skills or not - is endogenous: there are a lot of observed and unobserved variables that affect both the outcome and treatment variables.
-Hence, T_i is not randomly assigned.
+In particular, increasing literacy skills depends (at least in part) on the amount of time spent on a voluntary basis by students to practice literacy, but also on individual ability.
+Hence, $T_i$ is not randomly assigned.
 One way to identify ATE is to consider instrumental variables estimation.
-We thus need an instrument Z_i , i.e. a variable that is correlated with T_i , but not with the error term of the equation that describes outcome Y_i .
+We need an instrument $Z_i$ , i.e. a variable that is correlated with $T_i$ , but not with the error term - namely ability of individuals - of the equation that describes outcome $Y_i$ .
 Finding such a variable is difficult.

-A randomized experiment makes it possible to solve this problem (Duflo et al., 2007).
-Indeed, the encouragement design that was adopted in our experiment provides a valid instrument for increasing the literacy test score (or not) between the beginning and the end of the first term.
-In other words, whether a student is encouraged to practice literacy skills (Z_i =1) or not (Z_i =0) is assigned randomly.
+A randomized encouragement design experiment makes it possible to solve this problem (Holland, 1988; Duflo et al., 2007).
+Contrary to the time spent to practice and increase the literacy test score, encouragement can be assigned on a random basis, at least across (tutorial) groups of students.
+Moreover, it is (not weakly) correlated to time spent to practice and to improvement in literacy skills.
+Thus, the encouragement design that was adopted in our experiment provides a valid instrument for varying time to practice literacy and thus the literacy test score (or not) between the beginning and the end of the first term.
+In other words, whether a group of students is encouraged to practice literacy skills ( $Z_i=1$ ) or not ( $Z_i=0$ ) is assigned randomly and correlated to treatment $T_i$ .